-The gastrointestinal (GI) tract's function is not restricted to food digestion and subsequent nutrient and fluid uptake but profoundly contributes to health in many ways.
-This includes but is not limited to the gut-microbiome crosstalk to support food digestion, regulation of major epithelial and immune functions and the gut-brain axis: bidirectional communication between the central and the enteric nervous system, linking emotional and cognitive centers of the brain with peripheral intestinal functions that modulate mood and general welt-being.
-[1] An individual's quality of life and mortality is significantly affected by an unhealthy GI tract which can result in symptoms associated with functional dyspepsia and irritable bowel syndrome (IBS) and comprise flatulence, bloating, regurgitation, heartburn, nausea, vomiting, constipation, diarrhea, food intolerance, incontinence, abdominal pain and cramps, loss of appetite, weight loss and blood in stools.
-Five key criteria are widely recognized for a healthy GI system: 1) Effective digestion and absorption of food, 2) Absence of GI illness, 3) Normal and stable intestinal microbiota, 4) Effective immune status and 6) Status of well-being.
-[1] Natural approaches to support the management of G di disorders and invigorate G li health exist, and substantial subst Natural approaches to support the management of GI disorders and invigorate GI health exist, and substantial research evidence supports the therapeutic potential and efficacy of these nutraceutical ingredients
+The gastrointestinal (Gi) tract's function is not restricted to food digestion and subsequent nutrient and fluid uptake but profoundly contributes to health in many ways.
+This includes but is not limited to the gutmicrobiome crosstalk to support food digestion, regulation of major epithelial and immune functions and the gut-brain axis: bidirectional communication between the central and the enteric nervous system, linking emotional and cognitive centers of the brain with peripheral intestinal functions that modulate mood and general welt-being, [1] An individual's quality of life and mortality is significantly affected by an unhealthy GI tract which can result in symptoms associated with functional dyspepsia and irritable bowel syndrome (IBS) and comprise flatulence, bloating, regurgitation, heartburn, nausea, vomiting, constipation, diarrhea, food intolerance, incontinence, abdominal pain and cramps, loss of appetite, weight loss and blood intolosl.
+Five key criteria are widely recognized for a healthy GI system: 1) Effective digestion and absorption of food, 2) Absence of GI illness, 3) Normal and stable intestinal microbiota, 4) Effective immune status and 5) Status of welt-being, [1] Natural approaches to support the management of GI disorders and invigorate GI health exits.
+Natural approaches to support the management of GI disorders and invigorate GI health exist, and substantial research evidence supports the therapeutic potential and efficacy of these nutraceutical ingredients